dai-shi/proxy-memoize/README.md

 ## Project status

-It's stable and production ready.
+It's stable and production-ready.
-As the technique behind it is a bit tricky with Proxy, there might still be some bugs especially with nested memoized selectors.
+As the technique behind it is a bit tricky with Proxy, there might still be some bugs, especially with nested memoized selectors.

-> Note: Nesting memoized selectors is theoretically less performant.
+> Note: Nesting memoized selectors are theoretically less performant.

 Our docs and examples are not very comprehensive, and contributions are welcome.

 ## Introduction

 Immutability is pivotal in more than a few frameworks, like React and Redux.
-It enables simple-yet-efficient change detection in large nested data structures.
+It enables simple yet efficient change detection in large nested data structures.

 JavaScript is a mutable language by default.
-Libraries like [immer](https://github.com/immerjs/immer) simplify *updating* immutable data strucutres.
+Libraries like [immer](https://github.com/immerjs/immer) simplify *updating* immutable data structures.

-This library helps *deriving data* from immutable structures (AKA, selectors), efficiantly caching results for faster performance.
+This library helps *derive data* from immutable structures (AKA, selectors), efficiently caching results for faster performance.

 This library utilizes Proxy and WeakMap, and provides memoization.
-The memoized function will re-evaluate the original function only if the used part of argument (object) is changed.
+The memoized function will re-evaluate the original function only if the part of the argument (object) used is changed.
 It's intuitive in a sense and magical in another sense.

 ## How it works